 The main difference between a traditional (relational) database and a modern vector database comes from the type of data they were optimized for.
 While a relational database is designed to store structured data in columns, a vector database is also optimized to store unstructured data (e.g., text, images, or audio) and their vector embeddings.

 Because vector databases and relational databases are optimized for different types of data, they also differ in the way data is stored and retrieved.
 In a relational database, data is stored in columns and retrieved by keyword matches in traditional search.
 In contrast, vector databases also store the vector embeddings of the original data, which enables efficient semantic search.
+Because vector search is capable of semantically understanding your search terms, it doesn't rely on retrieving relevant search results based on exact matches, which makes it robust to typos and synonyms.

 Because most vector databases do not only store vector embeddings but store them together with the original source data, they are not only capable of vector search but also enable traditional keyword search.
-Some vector databases like Weaviate even support hybrid search capabilities which combine vector search with keyword search.
+Some vector databases like Weaviate even support hybrid search capabilities that combine vector search with keyword search.

 Vector Database vs. Vector-Capable Database (SQL and NoSQL)

-Today many existing databases have already enabled vector support and vector search.
+Today, many existing databases have already enabled vector support and vector search.
 However, they usually don’t index the vector embeddings, which makes the vector search slow.
 Thus, an advantage of AI-native vector databases over vector-capable databases is their efficiency in vector search due to vector indexing.

 Vector Database vs. Vector Indexing Library